BA in Environmental Planning and Policy

 The faculty seek to educate individuals who make a difference by contributing to solving environmental problems, making public and private institutions more responsive to social and economic needs of communities, and by moving toward a more sustainable society.
 The curriculum emphasizes application as well as theory by focusing on problems and projects affecting the region.
 The opportunity to gain practical planning and policy experience is also provided to students through participation in field-based courses and an internship.

-The environmental planning aspect of the degree is intended to introduce students to the foundations of community and natural resource planning.
-Through a series of core courses, students examine the spatial and non-spatial aspects of environmental problems.
-The environmental policy aspect trains students on policy development, formulation and implementation, through an in-depth examination of policy science, assessment, environmental impact analysis, and environmental economics.
+The environmental planning aspect of the degree is intended to introduce students to foundations of community and natural resource planning.
+Through a series of core courses, students examine spatial and non-spatial aspects of environmental problems.
+The environmental policy aspect trains students on policy development, formulation, and implementation, through an in-depth examination of policy science, assessment, environmental impact analysis, and environmental economics.
 Students can also explore a particular topic of interest such as pollution, natural resources management, international policy, or water resources.

 The Department of Environmental Science and Policy offers an accelerated graduate degree pathway for students in the B.A. program.
 Students can combine their senior year with the first year of graduate work on a Master's in Policy, Planning, and Management (M.P.P.M.) in USM's Muskie School of Public Service.

-The minimum number of credits required for the major is 66, plus the University's Core Curriculum.
+Minimum number of credits required for the major is 66, plus the University's Core Curriculum.
 Some departmental major requirements may overlap with the Core Curriculum, allowing students to double-count and be efficient in course selection.
 A student must achieve at least a 2.0 grade point average and must earn at least a C- in each course applied toward completion of the major.